UGzhang/UGzhang.github.io/_posts/2023-01-15-NonBreaking-Space-and-Normal-Space.md

 There is a file `A B.dxf` that is failing to import in our application.

 ## Debugging
-Upon further investigation, I discovered that the space between A and B is a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) (char 160) in the QString (Unicode), rather than a normal space (char 32).
+Upon further investigation, I found the space between A and B is a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) (char 160) in the QString (Unicode), rather than a normal space (char 32).
+This may occur when copying a string form an HTML page and naming the file.
 This causes an issue when converting from QString to std::string, as the char 160 is converted to char 63 ('?'), resulting in import failure.
 ![image](/img/20230115/1.png)

 ## Solution